 BI Helper reads slicers from the first page of a Power BI report.
 Slicers in BI Helper follow the syntax: Slicer Title<>Table Name/Column Name.

 1. In the Retail Sales Report, the District Manager slicer uses the DM column in the Store table in Power BI.
-In the BI Helper input table, enter the slicer as District Manager<>Store/DM as seen in the visual below.
-The slicer values in the second column are the names of the District Managers - Annelie Zubar, Tina Lassila, Andrew Ma.
+In the BI Helper input table, enter the slicer as District Manager<>Store/DM as seen in the visual above.
+The slicer values in the second column are the names of the District Managers - Annelie Zubar, Brad Sutton and Chris Gray.

 Important: Slicer title, table name, column name and slicer values are all case-sensitive and have to be entered exactly as they are in the Power BI report.